Museum of the Bible: Exhibits

 The fourth floor presents biblical history and archaeology.
 Trobisch stated that the museum "will not whitewash conflicts in Christian history but will explain the arguments that were made at the time".

 The fifth level contains a performing arts theater with a 500-person amphitheater.
 Here, the museum sponsors scholarly lectures, as well as multimedia performances relating to the Bible.
 Notably, the tour of the Broadway production of Amazing Grace opened at the museum's World State Theater.
 The fifth floor also contains separate exhibit space for displays presented by the Israel Antiquities Authority.

 The sixth floor consists of a rooftop viewing area overlooking the National Mall and U.S. Capitol, stained glass exhibits, and a ballroom that seats 1,000 guests.
 The museum's artifact research facility and reference library is located in a one-story addition to the roof of a neighboring office complex.

 Several museum partners are responsible for the design and layout of the various exhibits.
 The PRD Group was responsible for the history of the Bible floor.
 PRD Group has previously collaborated on exhibits at Smithsonian National Museum of American History and National Museum of Natural History.
 BRC Imagination Arts is developing the narrative of the Bible floor.
 Jonathan Martin Creative recreated a Nazareth village from the first century.
 C&G Partners led the design of the impact of the Bible floor.
 Previous work by C&G Partners includes the United States Holocaust Memorial Museum and the Abraham Lincoln Presidential Library and Museum.

-The museum exhibits around 1,500 objects and artifacts, ranging ranging across 4,000 years of history.
+The museum exhibits around 1,500 objects and artifacts, ranging across 4,000 years of history.
 Artifacts include biblical papyri, Torah scrolls, rare printed Bibles, Jewish artifacts and contemporary treasures of Christian and Jewish culture.
 The museum also exhibits significant archaeological artifacts owned by collaborating institutions and private collectors such as the Israel Antiquities Authority.
 Steve Green has donated other ancient artifacts from his personal collection.
 Additional initial exhibits include remains from Julia Ward Howe's original manuscript for the famous song "The Battle Hymn of the Republic" as well as a replica of the Liberty Bell upon which is engraved the Bible verse from Leviticus "Proclaim liberty throughout all the land unto all the inhabitants thereof".

 The roof of the museum features a Biblical garden, where guests can see plant varieties mentioned throughout the Bible.

 In September 2024, the museum, in partnership with the Israel Antiquities Authority (IAA), opened the special exhibition, The Megiddo Mosaic: Foundations of Faith.
-The exhibition features a 3rd century A.D. mosaic floor discovered in northern Israel in 2003-2005 (see Megiddo Church).
+The exhibition features a 3rd century A.D. mosaic floor discovered in northern Israel in 2003–2005 (see Megiddo Church).
 The Megiddo Mosaic is believed to come from one of the earliest sites of Christian worship, as well as being the earliest known inscription identifying Jesus as God.
-The exhibit was later relocated to Floor I of the museum and is included in the First Floor Free program from July 25, 2025 to Dec 31, 2026.
+The exhibit was later relocated to Floor I of the museum and is included in the First Floor Free program from July 25, 2025 to December 31, 2026.